prateeknischal/prateeknischal.github.io/content/go-use-those-traits.md

 ```
 These 2 classes have no common functionality, yet they share an interface.
 This
 is just to mark these classes in a common group, logically.
 Useful and bit
-intereting use too, but we have something better.
+interesting use too, but we have something better.

-## How do you test a function that taken a file as a parameter
+## How do you test a function that takes a filepath as a parameter

 I am sure you would have written, at some point of time, a function that takes a
-file path as in input and you do certain operations on it, maybe read to it, or
+file path as an input and you need to do certain operations on it, maybe read to it, or
 write to it and return.
 Something like this.

 ```java